 Sea Lion Caves

 At the Sea Lion Caves Turnout, just south of the tunnel on the highway, check the rocky ledges below for lounging sea lions.
-Spotting them outside is best May through August.
-The rest of the year the sea lions are more likely seen inside the Sea Lion Caves which requires an admission fee to take an elevator down 200 feet into the cave.
+Spotting them outside is best from May through August.
+The rest of the year the sea lions are more likely seen inside the Sea Lion Caves which requires an admission fee to take an elevator down 200 feet (61 m) into the cave.
 Check the video monitor in the gift shop before going down to preview the cave's current occupancy.
 However, going into the cave, even with a low sea lion count, is a pretty cool adventure.

 Heceta Head Lighthouse

 The iconic Heceta Head Lighthouse is a popular photography stop on the Oregon Coast.
-Not only are the views lovely from the park itself, but just south of the lighthouse is a roadside pullout that offers views of the classically charming lighthouse from a distance.
+Not only are the views lovely from the park itself but just south of the lighthouse is a roadside pullout that offers views of the classically charming lighthouse from a distance.

 Highway 101 Turnouts